Birthgap — global fertility and the timing of parenthood

 Total Fertility Gap (TFG)

 In 2024, Estonia’s TFG is 43.0% (equivalent to a TFR of 1.18).
 It rose sharply compared with 2023 (up 5.9pp).
 Across the most recent five-year window (2020–2024), the Total Fertility Gap has been rising with an average of 31.7%.
 Relative to the earliest available baseline in the 2020s (31.7%), today’s TFG is higher by about 11.3pp.
+Globally ranking is not available because the country is outside the current rankable comparison set.
+Within Europe ranking is not available because the country is outside the current rankable comparison set.

 Total Fertility Gap (TFG) over the decades